LopitalSergei/Task4-To-Do-List_React/README.md

     - Editing a task;
     - Search for a user on Github;
     - Splitting components into smaller components;
-    - Setting up the environment.
+    - Setting up the environment;
+    - Saving tasks to local storage.